junh1024/adt-fork/README.md

 (http://www.matthiaskronlachner.com/?p=2015).
 By default, decoders are written into the directory ../decoders.
 This can be changed by editing the file ambi_decoders_dir.m.

+The Faust implementation supports near-field correction (NFC) up to fifth-order (this can be extended, if needed), level and distance compensation, and phase-matched bandsplitting filters for two-band decoding.
+Three decoder topologies are supported, single band, single-matrix with shelf filters, and dual-matrix (Vienna).
+In the two-band decoders, the crossover frequency and low/high frequency balance can be adjusted interactively.

+The toolbox supports all of the normalization and channel order conventions that we are aware of at the time of this writing.
+[10,11].
+Two mixed-order schemes are supported, the one used in AMB files [12] and the newer one proposed by Chris Travis [13] that is used in the preset files that are included with AmbDec.

 Speaker locations and names can be specified in CSV files, although most users specify them directly in a top-level 'run-' file, using the